-From acupuncture to state-of-the-art surgery
+From acupuncture to minimally invasive spine surgery

 Did you know that an albino alligator in a Brazilian aquarium made news when his scoliosis was treated using acupuncture?
 While the story grabs attention because of its strange subject matter, Bino the alligator isn’t alone in finding relief through alternative scoliosis treatment methods.
 People can also find a better quality of life thanks to the variety of treatments available for abnormal spinal curvature and the symptoms it causes.
+Read on to learn about the advantages of acupuncture, other conservative options to treat scoliosis and when surgical intervention may become necessary for your condition.

 Initial treatments for degenerative scoliosis are usually conservative in nature and can include the following: